 There isn’t a lot of information provided on teachers.

-The monthly subscription model isn’t worth it.
+I don’t think the monthly subscription model is worth it.

 The selection of teachers for some languages is extremely limited.

 Arabic, English, French, German, Italian, Spanish, Japanese, Mandarin, Portuguese, Russian

 The price varies per subscription package and number of lessons each month.

 |Number of Lessons||Six-Month Subscription||Monthly Subscription|

 The availability of online one-on-one language courses has skyrocketed in recent years, and it’s made it possible for just about anyone with an internet connection to find a suitable language tutor.

 Naturally, each online tutor directory takes a slightly different angle in offering their service.
 Some have higher per-hour rates as a tradeoff for teachers with more advanced credentials, some are catered to the learner that wants the least expensive option.